Philadelphia Environmental Film Festival (Now Virtual) — Screens “Words Have Power”

 15 year-old YVFP Ambassador, Jaysa Hunter-Mellers, catalyzed a crowd of nearly 100 people during her talk which opened with the award-winning ‘Words Have Power’ film, and followed with her experience fighting for environmental justice in her hometown of Bridgeport CT, the link between environmental racism and climate justice, and the importance of civics in schools so more young people can learn to speak truth to power like she did.
 Watch the recording above and download the companion climate and civic education resources.

 PROTECT PT VIRTUAL LUNCH HOUR — Youth Taking Civic A.C.T.I.O.N

 June 18, 2020 — Noon EST

-Bring your kids and join us Thursday at noon EST for a screening of the short film “Words Have Power” and a Q & A with YVFP Director, Lynne Cherry and Youth Ambassador, Jaysa Hunter-Mellers.
-Lynne and Jaysa will share how youth can take action around issues that matter to them, using YVFP’s A.C.T.I.O.N Plan.
+A screening of the short film “Words Have Power” was shown here which was followed by a Q & A with YVFP Director, Lynne Cherry and Youth Ambassador, Jaysa Hunter-Mellers.
+Lynne and Jaysa shared how youth can take action around issues that matter to them, using YVFP’s A.C.T.I.O.N Plan.